nih-fmrif/NIMH_repro_2017_03/_episodes/09-using-a-text-editor.md

 - "A GUI is convenient.
 Using the keyboard is faster."
 - "Start learning commands using the command palette."
 - "Settings can be changed in two different ways."
-- "Additional functionality can be added to atom."
+- "Additional functionality can be added to Atom."
-- "Hydrogen allows inline evaluation of Ipython."
 ---

 ## Working with the IPython history